Saakshi-16/ecotradex/README.md

 # EcoTradeX – Real-Time Stock Tracking Dashboard

-EcoTradeX is a full-stack web application that displays real-time stock price updates using WebSockets.
+EcoTradeX is a web application that shows real-time stock price updates using WebSockets.
+It offers a responsive interface with instant data refresh for live market monitoring

 ---